tslocum/TinyIB/README.md

 **Not looking for an image board script?**  TinyIB is able to allow new threads without requiring an image, or even disallow images entirely.
 See the [Text Board Mode](https://gitlab.com/tslocum/tinyib/wikis/Text-Board-Mode) wiki page for instructions.

- - GIF, JPG, PNG, SWF and WebM upload.
+ - GIF, JPG, PNG, SWF, MP4 and WebM upload.
  - YouTube, Vimeo and SoundCloud embedding.
  - CAPTCHA  (A simple implementation is included, reCAPTCHA is also supported)
  - Reference links >>###